ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 :verifysubstitutes - Regress test substitutes of all kinds :worddump          - show words via hardcoded test :verifySentence    - verification data
+:labelremap		- for a topic builds an xref of internal tags to their labels (if they have one)  into TMP/labels.txt
 ```

 All commands can be written in full, or most can be abbreviated using `:firstletterlastletter`, eg